andrewgormley/bakedco/site/content/privacy-policy.md

 Our carefully selected partners and service providers may process personal information about you on our behalf as described below:\
 \
-**Digital Marketing Service Providers**

-We periodically appoint digital marketing agents to conduct marketing activity on our behalf, such activity may result in the compliant processing of personal information.
-Our appointed data processors include:

-(i)Prospect Global Ltd (trading as Sopro) Reg.
-UK Co.
-09648733.
-You can contact Sopro and view their privacy policy here: [http://sopro.io](http://sopro.io/).
-Sopro are registered with the ICO Reg: ZA346877 their Data Protection Officer can be emailed at: [dpo@sopro.io](mailto:dpo@sopro.io "mailto\:dpo@sopro.io").

 #### Changes to this website privacy policy